Trump Removes Anthony Scaramucci From Communications Director Role

 2) They have egos larger than galaxies, more fragile than egg shells, and relish the opportunity to show just how great they are.

 Unfortunately these positions mean they are not always surrounded by obsequious underlings eager to sing their praises, so their incompetence becomes rapidly apparent.
-Thus dam
+Thus damaging their massive but fragile egos.

+Which causes them to lash out, demonstrating more incompetence, causing more damage, and so on.

 They've got plenty of money (Score:2)

 Is the constant shake-up good for things?
-(Score:3)
+(Score:5, Informative)

 Most business organizations I've witnessed tend to thrive when there's a level of stability.
 For example, people know they should talk to Person X in charge of Process Y directly to get the real deal on things.
 It's good to get people out who are pretty toxic, but doesn't government work the same way?
 Don't companies and wealthy people use the back-channel methods to actually get work done?